intel/iot-js-api/api/ocf/server.md

 ==============
 The Server API implements functionality to serve CRUDN requests in a device.
 A device that implements the Server API may provide special resources to handle CRUDN requests.

- The Server API provides means to register and unregister resources, to notify resource changes, and to enable and disable presence functionality on the device.
+The Server API provides the means to register and unregister resources, to notify of resource changes, and to enable and disable presence functionality on the device.

-The Server API object does not expose own properties, only events and methods.
+The Server API object does not expose its own properties, only events and methods.

-When a device is constructed, the implementation should announce presence, together with the resources it contains.

 When a device is changed or shut down, the implementation should update presence information.
 Clients can subscribe to presence information using the [OCF Client API](./client.md).